nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 ### Features
 Features                                  | Descriptions
 ----------------------------------------- | -------------
-Login for employees                       | Only allow employees to access the backend admin web application Management of products and its variants   | Search products and CRUD operations on products and its variants.
+Login for employees                       | Only allow employees to access the backend admin web application.
+Management of products and its variants   | Search products and CRUD operations on products and its variants.
-Management of orders                      | Search orders and RUD operations on orders Management of users                       | RUD operations on users for ```owner``` only
+Management of orders                      | Search orders and RUD operations on orders.
+Create operation of orders is done by the server on successful checkout from Stripe.
+The admins do not create directly create an order.
+Management of users                       | RUD operations on users for owner only.
+Create operation of users is done by the server when a customer register for an account.
+The admins do not directly create an user.

 ## 5. Technologies Used